 Should you report every Bob and Suzy who buys a bird?
 What is the likelihood of FAA initiating enforcements against illegal drone operators?
 What is the best way to convince an illegal drone operator to get his Part 107 license?
 In this blog post, I answer these commonly asked questions.

 Earlier this year, Vic put in a FOIA (Freedom of Information Act) request.
-Vic requested the number of FAA enforcements against illegal drone pilots.
+Vic requested the number of FAA enforcements against pilots flying drone without license.
 And the results might seem shocking to a lot of you.
 There were a total of TWO…yes, TWO enforcement actions taken against illegal drone operators between July 1, 2016 and February, 2018.

 In the first incident, the non-compliant drone operator was charged 2,940 dollars.
 Whereas, the fine for the second incident was 1,300 dollars.
 Whilst further details were unknown for the first incident, we do know that the second drone operator broke a total of 13 Part 107 rules.
 Check out this snapshot -